 - 1 teaspoon baking soda

 - ½ teaspoon salt

 - 1 cup coconut flakes

-- Add the ground flax seeds, corn starch, dairy-free milk, water, vanilla and coconut extract to the margarine mixture.
-Mix again until all these ingredients are combined.
+- Add the ground flaxseed, cornstarch, milk, and coconut extract.
+Beat again, until all ingredients are combined.
 Set aside.

-- Add the coconut, chocolate chips, and chopped almonds, and, once again, stir until combined.
-Note: I like to reserve some of the coconut and mini chocolate chips to press onto the top of each cookie.
-You know, to make them really stand out!
+- Add the coconut flakes, chocolate chips, and chopped almonds.
+Stir until just combined.
+Note: reserve some of the coconut flakes and chocolate chips to press onto the top of cookie dough balls.

 - Use a cookie dough dispenser or a large tablespoon to drop cookie dough onto an ungreased cookie pan (or one prepared with parchment paper), roughly 2" apart.
-Top each cookie with extra coconut and mini chocolate chips and place in the heated oven.
-Bake for 9–12 minutes, depending on your preference for doneness.
+Top each cookie with extra coconut and chocolate chips.
+Bake for 9–12 minutes.

-- Remove the cookies from the oven and allow them to cool a minute or two before transferring to a rack to cool completely.
+- Remove the cookies from the oven and allow them to cool about a minute before transferring to a rack to cool completely.